wenz-datasci/odin-recipes/README.md

 # odin-exercises-curriculum
- My Odin repository to follow the curriculum practicing
+ My Odin repository to follow the curriculum teachings